-The other I was trying to create multiboot USB drive with Ventoy in my Linux system.
-After successfully created the bootable drive, I added different ISOs to the bootable drive.
-But the problem is I had to reboot my system every time after adding a new ISO to check if the USB drive is really working.
+The other day I was trying to create multiboot USB drive with Ventoy in my Linux system.
+After creating the bootable drive, I added a few Linux ISOs to the bootable drive.
+But the problem is I had to reboot my system every time after adding a new ISO to the USB to check if the USB drive is working as intended.
 Since I had no additional system, It seemed a little bit time consuming task to me.
 I thought it would be better If I could boot from USB drive in Virtualbox in my Linux system.
 As you might know, Oracle Virtualbox doesn't offer any direct way to boot from USB.
-Luckily, I have found a simple workaround to allow Virtualbox to boot from an USB flash drive.
+Fortunately, I found a simple workaround to allow Virtualbox to boot from an USB flash drive.

 Boot From USB Drive In Virtualbox In Linux